SLAM-Supported Self-Training for 6D Object Pose Estimation: Experiments

 The statistics of the pseudo-labeled data are reported in Fig.~\ref{stats}.
 The \textit{Hybrid} and \textit{Inlier} data are in general very accurate (average label errors $<3\%$ of image width), with the $\chi^2$ test being an effective inlier filter.
 But the \textit{PoseEval} data, whatever their sizes, are more noisy and outlier-corrupted, so we cannot rely only on the pose evaluation test to generate outlier-free labels.

-Further, we evaluate the DOPE estimator, fine-tuned with $\Data^{ps}\cup\Data^{l}$, on the YCB-v testsets.
+We evaluate different self-training methods, using the estimator performance gain, on the YCB-v test sets.
 We adopt the average distance (ADD) metric \cite{hinterstoisser2012model}, and present the accuracy-threshold curves in Fig.~\ref{ycbv_eval}.
-All the methods achieve considerable improvements over the initial model (Synthetic), indicating that the real image data, although noisy and outlier-corrupted, are highly effective for decreasing the domain gap, as also reported in \cite{wang2020self6d, sock2020introducing, manhardt2020cps++, zhou2021semi, yang2021dsc}.
-But they still have large performance gaps from the model trained with YCB-v ground truth data, due to noises and the limited data size.
+All the methods achieve considerable improvements over the initial model, indicating that the real image data, although noisy and outlier-corrupted, are highly effective for decreasing the domain gap, as also reported in \cite{wang2020self6d, sock2020introducing, manhardt2020cps++, zhou2021semi, yang2021dsc}.
+But they still have large performance gaps from the models trained by means of supervised learning, due to noises and the limited data size.
 Our \textit{Hybrid} method consistently outperforms other baselines, even though its data have similar statistics with the \textit{Inlier} data.
-We thus believe the performance gain mainly comes from the presence of hard examples.
+We thus infer that the performance gain mainly comes from the presence of hard examples.

-Beyond the first iteration of self-training, we attempt to pseudo-label the same data with the improved pose estimator and further fine-tune the model.
-But the twice-fine-tuned estimators fail to show significant performance enhancement and can even worsen\footnote{ The ADD AUC values for the twice-fine-tuned estimators (by \textit{Hybrid} labeling) are 47.0, 76.0, and 53.9 respectively. }.
-We believe this is the result of model over-fitting\footnote{ Over-fitting is observed after $\sim$20 epochs during the 1st fine-tuning. } and the accumulation of label noises.
+We also present the performance gain qualitatively in Fig.~\ref{qual}, and the outlier prediction reduction after self-training in Tab.~\ref{outreduce}.
+We observe that the per-frame pose predictions become more consistent across frames and the outlier predictions are minimized (-25.2\%) after self-training, even if the initial predictions are outlier-contaminated.

-In return, we examine the effect of fine-tuned estimator models on object SLAM performance.
-The YCB-v test sequences 0049, 0059 are selected for evaluation, since they have 2 (out of the 3) selected YCB objects.
-We solve the PGOs with our ACT method and the LM algorithm.
-The results are reported in Fig.~\ref{slam_compare} and Tab.~\ref{slam_compare_tab}.
+Further, we examine whether the fine-tuned estimator brings about improved object SLAM accuracy.
+The YCB-v test sequences 0049, 0059 are selected for evaluation (since they have 2 out of the 3 selected YCB objects).
+We solve the PGOs with the LM algorithm, using object pose predictions before and after the estimator is fine-tuned.
+The estimation errors are reported in Tab.~\ref{slam_compare_tab}.
+We observe that camera and object pose estimations are consistently more accurate after model self-training.

-The outlier measurement rates are greatly reduced on both sequences, rendering the LM algorithm easier to succeed.
-But for our ACT method, the SLAM accuracy is improved on 0059 but slightly degraded on 0049.
-That's because our method is outlier-robust, and thus decreasing outliers doesn't always lead to improved SLAM performance, especially for low-outlier regimes \cite{yang2020graduated}.